M00NJ/material-you-mockups/README.md

 |Calculator|?|?|
 |Calendar|?|?|

-###### *Grouped into one application because of shared functionality
+*Grouped into one application because of shared functionality

 ### License

  Material You Mockups is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
-You can use, study and share it as you want.